aptible/aptible-cli/README.md

   aptible config:unset                # Alias for config:rm
-  aptible db:clone SOURCE DEST        # Clone a database to create a new one aptible db:create HANDLE            # Create a new database aptible db:dump HANDLE              # Dump a remote database to file aptible db:execute HANDLE SQL_FILE  # Executes sql against a database aptible db:list                     # List all databases aptible db:tunnel HANDLE            # Create a local tunnel to a database aptible help [COMMAND]              # Describe available commands or one specific command aptible login                       # Log in to Aptible aptible logs                        # Follows logs from a running app aptible rebuild                     # Rebuild an app, and restart its services aptible restart                     # Restart all services associated with an app aptible ssh [COMMAND]               # Run a command against an app
+  aptible db:clone SOURCE DEST        # Clone a database to create a new one aptible db:create HANDLE            # Create a new database aptible db:deprovision HANDLE       # Deprovision a database aptible db:dump HANDLE              # Dump a remote database to file aptible db:execute HANDLE SQL_FILE  # Executes sql against a database aptible db:list                     # List all databases aptible db:tunnel HANDLE            # Create a local tunnel to a database aptible domains                     # Print an app's current virtual domains aptible help [COMMAND]              # Describe available commands or one specific command aptible login                       # Log in to Aptible aptible logs                        # Follows logs from a running app - DEPRECATED aptible ps                          # Display running processes for an app - DEPRECATED aptible rebuild                     # Rebuild an app, and restart its services aptible restart                     # Restart all services associated with an app aptible ssh [COMMAND]               # Run a command against an app